moon23k/moon23k/README.md

 <br><br>

-## 🤖 Model Design
+## 🤖 Model Architecture
-> &nbsp; Model design is a crucial element in machine learning engineering.
+> &nbsp; Model architecture is a crucial element in machine learning engineering.
 The choice of model architecture can significantly impact performance.
 A series of projects, concentrating on model architecture, are presented below to establish standards for the suitable model structures in three NLG tasks: Translation, Dialogue Generation, and Summarization.